mybonk/mybonk-wiki/workshop-2/README.md

 - Ports, authentication, and permissions need careful coordination
 - Updates and maintenance become complex

 **This is where nix-bitcoin comes in.** It's a collection of NixOS modules specifically designed to deploy complete Bitcoin stacks with minimal configuration.
 Instead of manually setting up 5-10 different services, nix-bitcoin provides pre-integrated, battle-tested configurations that work together seamlessly.
+We will look at nix-bitcoin in [workshop-4](../workshop-4/) "How to run a Bitcoin stack on NixOS in 5 minutes".

 ---